 We had a wonderful relationship.
 We loved spending time together, went on trips and were just really enjoying life.
 We had the occasional argument, but we were always able to talk things out.
 I introduced him to my family who instantly liked him, (although it took my kids sometime to come around).
 I thought I had finally met my “soul mate.”

-When his recovery started to slip away
+When his addiction started to escalate

 When you’re in a relationship with an addict, he or she will use many tools to manipulate you, and that’s what was happening to me.
 Sometimes I would get a glimpse of the old him: the funny, charming, attentive guy I’d met, but it wouldn’t last long.
 All of that great energy started to dwindle, consumed by his drug use.

 Even though he said he had “cleaned up” the relationship got more and more dysfunctional.
 Our arguments got worse and worse.
 Our breakups were more frequent and lasted longer.
 I continued to blame myself for our problems as his erratic, addictive behaviors escalated.
 That wonderful, fun relationship had turned into one of resentment, fear, isolation, rejection and boredom.
+Addiction takes more than it will every give.

 The end of our relationship